Spantree/terraform-provider-utils/user-docs/contributing.md

 ### Troubleshooting Releases

+#### Workflow failed: "git doesn't contain any tags"

+- You need to create a version tag first (e.g., `git tag v0.1.0`)
+- Push the tag with `git push origin v0.1.0`

 #### Workflow failed: "No secret key"

 - Verify `GPG_PRIVATE_KEY` secret is set correctly
 - Ensure it includes the full BEGIN/END blocks
 - Check that `GPG_PASSPHRASE` is correct

+#### "SHASUM signature failed verification: Invalid signature"

+- Verify signature locally: `gpg --verify SHA256SUMS.sig SHA256SUMS`
+- If valid locally but registry fails, contact `terraform-registry@hashicorp.com`
+- May need to re-upload GPG public key at [registry.terraform.io/settings/gpg-keys](https://registry.terraform.io/settings/gpg-keys)

+#### "Missing SHA256 checksum for manifest.json"

+- **Already fixed!** The `.goreleaser.yml` includes the manifest in checksums
+- Verify: `cat SHA256SUMS | grep manifest` should show the checksum
+- If missing, the `before.hooks` in `.goreleaser.yml` copies the manifest to versioned name

+#### Documentation not appearing on Terraform Registry

+- Ensure `docs/` directory is committed to Git (not in `.gitignore`)
+- Verify docs exist in tag: `git show v0.4.0:docs/index.md`
+- Pre-commit hook or GitHub Actions should have generated docs before tagging
+- Wait 2-5 minutes for registry to ingest the release

 #### Release not on Terraform Registry

 - Ensure the release is **published** (not draft)
 - Verify public key is registered in Terraform Registry
 - Wait 2-3 minutes for webhook to process
+- Check the webhook in repository settings

 ---